London Guards: History

-In 2021, under the Future Soldier part of the Integrated Review published on 16 March, it was announced that the London Regiment would be re-designated as 1st Battalion London Guards by February 2024.
+In 2021, under the Future Soldier part of the Integrated Review published on 16 March, it was announced that the London Regiment would lose its regimental status and re-designate as 1st Battalion London Guards by February 2024.
+The former companies of the London Regiment became reserve companies of the four senior foot guard regiments with soldiers previously in the London Regiment transferred to foot guards regiments.
+For the 2023 Trooping the Colour, the London Guards provided street liners to allow for a bigger parade than in recent years.

 Conversion to foot guards

 In April 2022, the London Regiment was re-designated 1st Battalion London Guards and ceased to be a regiment in its own right, with its companies transitioning to become reserve companies of the four senior foot guards regiments.
-The companies do not form a regiment; reservists being members of a foot guards regiment.
+The London Guards is not a regiment; the companies wear the uniform, and follow the traditions, of their foot guards regiment.

-Deputy Honorary Colonels for the existing companies (representing on the London Regiment's Regimental Council the regimental identities that the companies derived from) are to continue in post to provide continuity for one year, thereafter, they will be replaced by senior representatives of the respective foot guard regiments.
+Deputy Honorary Colonels for the existing companies (representing on the London Regiment's Regimental Council the regimental identities that the companies derived from) were to continue in post to provide continuity for one year, thereafter, they would be replaced by senior representatives of the respective foot guard regiments.
 The administrative Headquarters is at St John's Hill with the reserve foot guards companies at: